tudor1204/GoogleCloudPlatform/whereami/README.md

 Prometheus metrics are exposed from `whereami` at `x.x.x.x/metrics` in both Flask and gRPC modes.

+> Note: when running the `whereami` pod(s) with [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) enabled, make sure that the associated GSA has a role attached to it with permissions to write to Cloud Trace, such as `roles/cloudtrace.agent`

 ### Simple deployment

 `whereami` is a single-container app, designed and packaged to run on Kubernetes.
 In its simplest form it can be deployed in a single line with only a few parameters.